denten-books/plain-text/main.md

 machine.
 A tape containing the message could be prepared in advance, fed into the telegraph, and printed in human-legible form on the receiving end.

-### 1.1.5 Bug Time

 Several engineering solutions emerged to transcend the limits of human information processing.
-The automated telegraph decoupled encoding from transmission.
+The automated printing telegraph decoupled encoding from transmission.
 It then became possible to prepare messages in advance, in volume, and to run the messages through a machine without human assistance.
 At that point, telegraph diverged from the telephone to became a device of asynchronous communication, displacing the act of communication in time as it